AFL UTM Tracker Documentation

 You would only need to use the merge tags when:

 • CRM-based forms: Allows you to populate UTM parameters into an embedded form widget (e.g Hubspot, Zoho, Formstack, Mailchimp).
-May require additional custom Javascript code if the form is not in raw HTML.
+May require additional Javascript code if the form is not in raw HTML.

 • Form’s Conditional Logic: Allows you to use the form’s conditional logic to show fields / sections based on certain UTM parameter.

-Requirements
+Minimum Requirements

 • AFL UTM Tracker v2.16.2 or above